opennorth/opennorth.ca/collections/_posts/2017-03-10-where-you-can-find-us-in-coming-months.md

 layout: post
 title: Where you can find us in coming months
 author: Open North
+description: A roundup of where OpenNorth worked in 2017.
 ---
 Open North is an active leader in helping the advancement of the open data community across Canada.
 Here's where you can find us over the next